qqq201/vim-tmux-config/README.md

 	 6.6 Install coc-clangd, coc-json, coc-pyright and some other language servers by CocInstall

-	 6.7 Check if it's work with some python and c++ files
+	 6.7 Check if it's working with some python and c++ files

-	 (Optional) coc-pair for parentheses autocomplete
+	 (Optional) coc-pairs for parentheses autocomplete

 7. Install XServer.
 Watch https://www.youtube.com/watch?v=uL8nnuvybL8.